lokhandeganesh/fastapi-course-freecodecamp/README.md

 ````

 ## After run this API you need a database in postgres
-Create a database in postgres then create a file name .env and write the following things in you file
+Create a database in postgres then create a file name .env and write the following things in you file, we can copy .env-test for refernce and rename it to .env with valid values

 ````
 DATABASE_HOSTNAME = localhost